CUFCTL/mlbd/skills/palmetto-cluster.md

 ssh <username>@user.palmetto.clemson.edu
 ```

-__NOTE__: The login node is not intended for compute-heavy tasks!
-Please read the __Jobs__ section to learn how to login to compute nodes.
-Also, your home directory should not be used for jobs.
-Please read the __Data Storage__ section to learn how to use the scratch directories.
+__NOTE: The login node should not be used for compute-heavy tasks, and your home directoy has limited storage space.__ Read the __Jobs__ section to learn how to use compute nodes, and read the __Data Storage__ section to learn how to use the scratch directories.

 ### Jobs